Sercroft/sercroft/README.md

 <br>

-- A passionate Self-taught Front-end and Mobile developer
+- Software Developer graduated from Sena and Systems Engineer graduated from Antonio Nariño University.
-- Currently learning Web and Mobile Development by Self
+- I'm a highly creative and risk-taking individual committed to my work.
-- I’m currently open for a new job opportunity
+- I’m currently open for a new job opportunity!

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>